-Finally, approximate notions of two related properties called diagnosability and predictability are investigated recently in [42], [43].
+Finally, approximate notions of two related properties called diagnosability and predictability are investigated recently in [PDSDB18, FDSPDB18].
 Their setting is very similar to us as we both consider a measurement uncertainty threshold.
-However, diagnosability and predictability can be preserved by standard approximate simulation relation.
-We show that standard approximate simulation relation does not preserve opacity.
+However, diagnosability and predictability are language-based properties, which can be preserved by standard approximate simulation relation.
+Our notions of opacity are state-based and we show that standard approximate simulation relation does not preserve opacity.
 Therefore, the proposed approximate opacity preserving simulation relation is different from the standard approximate simulation relation in the literature.

-D. Organization
+1.4.
+Organization.
 The rest of this paper is organized as follows.
-In Section II, we first introduce some necessary preliminaries.
-Then we propose the concept of approximate opacity in Section III.
-The verification procedures for approximate opacity are provided in Section IV.
-In Section V, approximate opacity preserving simulation relations are proposed and their properties are also discussed.
-In Section VI, we describe how to construct approximate opacity preserving symbolic models for incrementally stable discrete-time control systems with continuous state-spaces.
-Finally, we conclude the paper by Section VII.
-Preliminary and partial version of this paper is presented as an extended abstract in [44].
+In Section 2, we first introduce some necessary preliminaries.
+Then we propose the concept of approximate opacity in Section 3.
+The verification procedures for approximate opacity are provided in Section 4.
+In Section 5, approximate opacity preserving simulation relations are proposed and their properties are also discussed.
+In Section 6, we describe how to construct approximate opacity preserving symbolic models for incrementally stable discrete-time control systems with continuous state-spaces.
+Finally, we conclude the paper by Section 7.
+Preliminary and partial version of this paper is presented as an extended abstract in [YZ19].